syrkis/miiii/paper/main.typ

     image("figs/miiii_large_finding.svg"),
     image("figs/miiii_small_finding.svg"),
   ),
   caption: [Top: Frequency dominance is averaged over neurons through training (average activation of frequencies as shown in @miiii_neurons).
-We see four distinct phases: _1)_ no significant frequencies, _2)_ frequencies gradually emerging, _3)_ a wall of frequencies, and _4)_ frequency count similar phase 2.
+We see four distinct phases: _1)_ no significant frequencies, _2)_ frequencies gradually emerging, _3)_ a wall of frequencies, and _4)_ frequency count similar to phase 2.
 Bottom: total number of active frequencies at the corresponding time step.
 A frequency $omega$ is active when $omega > mu + 2 sigma$ (a frequently used signal processing default).], )<finding>